top of page

 Resources Available at Your Disposal

 Choosing a product also depends on what resources you have.
-If you choose a product without checking your resources, you may face challenges later.
+If you choose a product to export without checking your resources, you may face challenges later.

 1. Sourcing Capability